 Over the past year, we've added new words to our everyday vocabulary (Zoom, COVID-19, social distancing) while others (hand sanitizer, face masks, anything virtual) have taken on new meaning.
 In our world, the past few months have thrown us so many curveballs that there are simply no words to describe weddings when weddings, as we know them, are not allowed to happen.

 As a result, engaged couples have found entertaining ways to describe nearly every aspect of wedding planning.
 Postponing your wedding?
 You'll want to consider sending change-the-date cards.
 Did you put your honeymoon plans on pause for the time being?
 Congratulations, you can now orchestrate a latermoon instead.
-Of course, some of these phrases have been around for years (eloping is nothing new, after all)—they've just seen a resurgence in the past six months.
+Of course, some of these phrases have been around for years (eloping is nothing new, after all)—they've just seen a resurgence in the past 365 days.
 In fact, you may have even attended a micro wedding in the past, but it's now a household name.

 Micro weddings are intimate nuptials, typically with no more than 50 guests.
 These celebrations usually include the same traditions as larger weddings, just on a much smaller scale.

 "Instead of tying the knot in front of 250 relatives and friends, we are hosting a micro wedding with just our family."

 Even smaller than micro weddings, a minimony is a tiny wedding ceremony, typically with no more than 10 guests.
 Despite the small guest count, minimonies do not shy away from tradition and can still include all the customs of a larger wedding.
 Many couples who choose to host minimonies often plan larger, more traditional wedding receptions for the future.

 'While we will celebrate our marriage with a big reception next year, we're tying the knot during a minimony at home."